• Skip to primary navigation

 Step by step photo instructions for making creamy prawn and salmon pasta.

-• Cook the pasta to al dente.
-It should still have a little bit of a bite and not be too soft or soggy.
-Remember, it will continue to cook once you add it to the sauce.
+• Cook the pasta until al dente.
+It should retain a slight bite and not become overly soft or mushy, as it will continue to cook when combined with the sauce.

 🍴 Serving suggestions

-Serve the creamy salmon and prawn pasta in big bowls with fresh crusty bread or homemade focaccia on the side.
+Serve the creamy salmon and prawn pasta with green veggies such as air fryer asparagus and roasted tenderstem broccoli, as well as fresh crusty bread or homemade focaccia on the side.

 Garnish with extra dill and grated Parmesan.